FuelRats/fuelrats.com/CONTRIBUTING.md

 ## Things to know

-This project adheres to the Contributor Covenant code of conduct.
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [ops@fuelrats.com][ops-email]
+By contributing to this repository, you are expected to know and follow the rules of general conduct outlined in our [Terms of Service][fuelrats-tos].
+While not all rules are applicable in the context of github, we still expect the same level of professional behavior detailed by our ToS.

 **Working on your first Pull Request?**
 [How to Contribute to an Open Source Project on GitHub][egghead]